Vaibhavdixit02/SymbolicAnalysis.jl/README.md

-SymbolicAnalysis is a package for implementating the Disciplined Programming approach to optimization, As demonstrated by the [DCP framework](https://dcp.stanford.edu/), and further followups to it for further classes of functions https://www.cvxpy.org/tutorial/index.html such as DGP, DQP etc, symbolic representation of problems can be leveraged to idenstify and facilitate building Convex (or similar function properties) expressions.
+SymbolicAnalysis is a package for implementating the Disciplined Programming approach to optimization, As demonstrated by the [DCP framework](https://dcp.stanford.edu/), and further followups to it for further classes of functions https://www.cvxpy.org/tutorial/index.html such as DGP, DQP etc, symbolic representation of problems can be leveraged to identify and facilitate building Convex (or similar function properties) expressions.

 This package aims to utlize expression graph rewriting and metadata propagation supported by Symbolics.jl, to support propagation of several of these properties - limited right now to Euclidean Convexoty and Geodesic Convexity on the Symmetric